AInora

 No. It replaces phone overhead, not people.
 AInora answers calls around the clock, handles intake, offers scheduling, and routes clinical or crisis calls to a human per your protocol.
 Clinicians provide therapy.
 Your biller runs insurance.
 The AI sits in front of both.

 The AI answers 24/7 with your approved greeting.
 Routine callers can book appointments, ask about services, leave messages, and receive callback commitments.
-Crisis callers hear your crisis script, crisis line numbers, and the AI either warm-transfers to your on-call clinician or captures contact details for immediate human callback.
+It can also act as an evening phone or kiosk check-in, confirming a client has arrived and notifying the assigned therapist when no receptionist is on shift.
+Crisis callers hear your crisis script, the 988 Suicide and Crisis Lifeline, and the AI either warm-transfers to your on-call clinician or captures contact details for immediate human callback.

 Yes.
-AInora supports English, Spanish, Lithuanian, Russian, and other languages natively, and can handle calls that start in one language and switch mid-conversation.
-Many US-built alternatives only support English, which limits access for non-English-dominant clients.
+AInora supports English, Spanish, Ukrainian, Russian, Lithuanian, and other languages natively, and can handle calls that start in one language and switch mid-conversation.
+Many US-built alternatives only support English, which limits access for immigrant and refugee clients who are not English-dominant.

 Most therapy practices go from kickoff to live pilot in one to two weeks, and from pilot to full 24/7 deployment in two to four weeks.
 The bottleneck is usually writing and approving the crisis and clinical-handoff protocol with the clinical director, not the technical integration.